anaclarx/anaclarx/README.md

 - 👋 Hi, I’m @anaclarx
-- 👀 I’m interested in devoloping techlogies that can improve the day-to-day life for at least some people.
+- 👀 I’m interested in devoloping innovative technologies and improve my coding skills.
-I wanna learn how technology and tech resources can change the world.
+I wanna learn how technology and tech resources can change the real world.
-- 🌱 I’m currently learning Swift and IOS development, but im open to study and get to know different areas of study.
+- 🌱 I’m currently at my second year @Ecole des Mines de Saint-Etinne majoring in Computer Science.
-- 💞️ I’m looking to collaborate on projects developing and studying quantumm computers and technologies that work in the medical field.
+- 💞️ I’m looking to collaborate on real life projects and work in multi-cultural teams.
 - 📫 How to reach me: Send me an e-mail: anaclaragranato@gmail.com!

 <!---